Skip to content

 “You know that scene in Fight Club where he concludes that the people he meets are single-serving friends?
 Subbing was like single-serving classroom management, single-serving relationships, single-serving emergency plans.
 It’s kind of like teaching, but everything is single-serving and thus a little different.”

-For some, these short-term stints in different classrooms are perfect: prospective teachers get to experience a variety of classrooms and grade levels, to see where they might fit best as a full-time educator, and offer a way to learn how more experienced teachers work.
+For some, these “single-serving” experiences — one-off, short-term stints in different scenarios with different people — are perfect.
+Prospective teachers get to experience a variety of classrooms and grade levels, to see where they might fit best as a full-time educator.
+They can see how more experienced teachers work, too.

-But for many people, that level of uncertainty can be nerve-wracking, especially if they are new to teaching.
-It’s especially difficult when you consider that substitutes often don’t receive any training before they begin.
-In fact, up to half of all substitutes did not receive any training from their school system before taking an assignment — not even a district orientation training.
+But for many people, that level of uncertainty is nerve-wracking, especially for those new to teaching.
+A lack of training for substitutes can make it even more challenging. had not receive any training from their school system before taking an assignment — not even a district orientation training.
 And of the substitutes who did receive some sort of training from the district, over seventy percent received a half-day or less of training.

 So, it’s no wonder that Internet forums geared toward educators are filled to the brim with new substitutes begging for advice and encouragement.